vitar/qss/src/100-theory/130-dimensions-of-inquiry.md

 ### When to use it

-- In cross-team or cross-organization work (e.g., client–vendor).
+- In cross-team or cross-organization work (for example, client–vendor).
 - When tasks fall “between chairs”.
 - When people assume someone else is taking care of something important.